MaastrichtU-IDS/doap-workshop/README.md

 # FAIR project descriptions: creating a description of a (Github) software project

-This document is an instruction to the **DOAP** at the Institute of Data Science (**IDS**).
-It describes what they need to do in order to help make our IDS Dashboard an attractive website.

----
+This short online workshop provides an introduction to Description of a Project ([DOAP](https://github.com/ewilderj/doap/wiki)), an ontology used to describe software projects.

+You will know the answers to questions like:

+- what is DOAP?
+- Why is this important?
+- How do you create a DOAP for your project?
+- How do you query project descriptors using GraphDB?

+### What is DOAP (ontology)?

+**[DOAP](https://github.com/ewilderj/doap/wiki)** (an acronym of **Description of a Project**) is a machine-readable ontology describing projects, in particular free and open source software projects.
+DOAP is a descriptive vocabulary expressed using Resource Description Framework (RDF) and the Web Ontology Language (OWL).
+Computers may use these DOAP profiles to find, for instance, all projects that use python as programming language, or to list all projects from a developer that you know.
+This is accomplished by explicitly defining the project properties.

 ### Why did we adopt the Description of a Project (DOAP) ontology?

 Ontologies are now widely used by people - and organizations - to describe their projects using Semantic Web standards.
 Yet, since files are spread around the Web, there is no easy and standardized way to find a project regarding its metadata.
 Back to 2015, a consensus for adopting a proper [Software Ontology](http://theswo.sourceforge.net/) was taken that describes and categorizes a software project based on a list of classifiers (or descriptors) by using as much standardized language as possible.
 To this end, we have decided to adopt and implement project descriptors and properties from the machine-readable ontology called DOAP.

 Thus, the idea of IDS Dashboard is help users you find specific projects that meet their interests and to gain a broader understanding of the wide variety of work currently underway in the IDS.
 This way, users just need to publish some DOAP files on their websites to benefit of this distributed architecture.

-### General DOAP Guidelines

-This section of the website contains advice and guidelines for projects when creating or maintaining their DOAP files.
-While much of the information contained is general to all DOAP files, some is specific to the files maintained by IDS projects.

-### What is DOAP (ontology)

-**[DOAP](https://github.com/ewilderj/doap/wiki)** (an acronym of **Description of a Project**) is a machine-readable ontology describing projects, in particular free and open source software projects.
-DOAP is a descriptive vocabulary expressed using Resource Description Framework (RDF) and the Web Ontology Language (OWL).
-Computers may use these DOAP profiles to find, for instance, all projects that use python as programming language, or to list all projects from a developer that you know.
-This is accomplished by explicitly defining the project properties.

 ### How does a DOAP file look like?